iTwin/itwinjs-core/docs/learning/presentation/Content/PropertyCategorization.md

 2. An ECPropertyCategory assigned to the ECProperty in ECSchema.
 3. If a property is related with a *SameInstance* relationship, and that related class contains the property.

 If a property has no direct category, it is displayed as if it belonged to the parent category.
-See the [next chapter](#category-nesting) for more details on category nesting.
+See the [next section](#category-nesting) for more details on category nesting.

 ## Category Nesting